apache/cordova-docs/docs/en/edge/guide/platforms/blackberry/tools.md

 ## Launch emulator

-For BlackBerry projects, please make sure you customize the `project.properties` file in the root of your Cordova project folder.
+For BlackBerry projects, please make sure you customize the `project.properties` file in the root of your Cordova project directory.
 You need to do so to supply your BlackBerry signing key password, and specify locations for the BlackBerry WebWorks SDK and BlackBerry emulator executables.